Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x,g+x,o+r -> adds execute permission to owner, group and allows other to read chmod ugo+x hello -> Adds excute permission to owner, group and others chmod 007 hello -> only gives others exclusive permissions chmod 753 hello -> gives the following permissions to the file hello -rwxr-x-wx
+chmod u+x,g+x,o+r -> adds execute permission to owner, group and allows other to read chmod ugo+x hello -> Adds excute permission to owner, group and others chmod 007 hello -> only gives others exclusive permissions chmod 753 hello -> gives the following permissions to the file hello -rwxr-x-w x chmod --reference=olleh hello -> Sets the mode of file hello same as olleh